magento/magento2-functional-testing-framework/docs/guides/git-vs-composer-install.md

 ###How ModuleResolver reads modules

-In either of the installations, all tests and test data are read and merged by MFTF's ModuleResolver in the order indicated the below:
+In either of the installations, all tests and test data are read and merged by MFTF's ModuleResolver in the order indicated below:

 1. `<magento_root>/app/code/<vendor_name>/<module_name>/Test/Mftf/`
 2. `<magento_root>/vendor/<vendor_name>/<module_name>/Test/Mftf/`